mfgriffin467/Shiny_automation/README.md

 b) Job breakdowns across role and state are taken for 2010, 2012, 2014, 2016 and 2018
 https://www.bls.gov/oes/tables.htm

-Tables are enriched to cover skill/ability/knowledge data for "bottleneck variables" identified in (a) O*NET
+Tables are enriched to cover skill/ability/knowledge data for "bottleneck variables" identified in (a) using information from O*NET

 c) The shiny application shows the mapping of estimates from (a) across the datasets in (b)